DeWalt 20V MAX DCS570 Review

 Our Analysis and Test Results

 The DEWALT 20V MAX looks and feels like a professional quality circular saw.
 When you put it to cutting, it does not disappoint.
 The saw has all the accouterments you'd expect as well.
 Easy to adjust depth and bevel?
 Yeah, it's got that.
 Easy to remove blade?
 Yup.
 That, too.
-What keeps this machine from claiming a place on the podium is its short battery life, weight, and price point.
+Our only concerns are focused on its relatively short battery life, weight, and price point.

 — Nick Miley and Austin Palmer